aleksandrfedorov97/onlyoffice-jira-cloud/README.md

 # ONLYOFFICE app for Jira Cloud

-This app enables users to edit office documents in [Jira Cloud](https://www.atlassian.com/software/jira/premium) using ONLYOFFICE Docs.
+This is an integration solution that allows Jira Cloud users to work with office documents directly from the Jira interface using ONLYOFFICE Docs editors.
+The project provides preview, editing, creation, and collaboration features for documents, presentations, and spreadsheets, as well as protection and security for file transfer and storage.

 ## Features
 * View and edit documents (DOCX, XLSX, PPTX, etc.), presentations, and spreadsheets directly in a Jira issue.